TABLE OF CONTENTS

 - Annual revenues

-When it comes to commercial real estate loans, there’s no shortage of options to choose from.
-Wherever you decide to apply, make sure that the repayment term doesn’t lock you into a never-ending debt spiral, and that the interest rate won’t upset your debt-to-income ratio.
+When it comes to commercial real estate loans, there’s no shortage of options.
+Should you decide to apply, make sure that the repayment term doesn’t lock you into a never-ending debt spiral and that the interest rate won’t upset your debt-to-income ratio.

-For the best results, look into a healthy mix of traditional and online lenders to see which offers the best terms for your real estate financing needs.
+For the best results, research lenders and their loans to see which offers the best terms for your real estate financing needs.